denten-books/plain-text/0-intro.md

 writing, and electricity.
 A generation of theorists that came after insisted on the weighty materiality of electronic media.
 Reading began to engage the morphology of rare metals, media archeology, hard drive forensics.
-Both accounts, I argue, capture an aspect of the same underlying condition.
-The perceived image of an inscription splits from its source.
-The sign plausibly resides both on the screen on the hard drive.
+Both accounts, I argue, capture an aspect of the same underlying conditions.
+The perceived image of an archived inscription splits from its source.
+The sign plausibly resides both on the screen and on the hard drive.
 It splits, in a sense, diverging at the site its projection from the site of the archive.
 The "illusion of the simulated text" will thereafter identify an incongruity between the two sites of reading.
 Erasing an inscription on the screen, for example, may not elicit the corresponding action on the disk.
-Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate disappearance of the inscription.
+Using archival materials from the history of telegraphy in the late nineteenth and early twentieth centuries, I chart the gradual fracture and the ultimate disappearance of the sign.
 Early computers stored human-readable text and machine instruction at the surface of the same storage media like punch cards and ticker tape.
 Although difficult to read, these forms of machine writing were readily visible and therefore amenable to analysis.
 The advent of magnetic storage forced the composite inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.
-The chapter identifies a milestone in the history of human
-textuality: the moment at which the inscription passes from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.
+The chapter identifies a milestone in the history of human textuality: the moment at which the inscription passes from view, giving rise to the sometimes conflicting but nevertheless consistent accounts of digital textuality.

 What does it mean to read on page that is no longer flat and no longer a single surface?
 The books second section, containing the next three chapters,